pettik/Frontend-Mentor/README.md

-# Frontend-Mentor
+# QR code component
-This folder contain code solutions of challenges from Frontend Mentor sites.
+This is my solution of <a href="https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H">QR code component</a>